 As of December 31, 2022 and 2021, the Company consolidated the joint venture that owns The Knickerbocker hotel property; this joint venture has a 5% third-party ownership interest in the joint venture.
 The Company also consolidated the joint venture that owned the DoubleTree Metropolitan Hotel New York City hotel property; this joint venture had a 1.7% third-party ownership interest in the joint venture.
 This hotel property was sold in December 2021.
-In addition, the Company consolidated the operating lessee of the Embassy Suites Secaucus - Meadowlands hotel property through its 51% controlling financial interest in the operating lessee of the joint venture; this joint venture had a 49% third-party ownership interest in the joint venture.
+In addition, the Company consolidated the operating lessee of the Embassy Suites Secaucus - Meadowlands hotel property through its 51% controlling financial interest in the joint venture.
 On October 31, 2021, the ground lease associated with this hotel property was terminated and the hotel property reverted to the ground lessor.
 The third-party ownership interests are included in the noncontrolling interest in consolidated joint ventures in the equity section of the consolidated balance sheets.
 The income and losses associated with the third-party ownership interest are included in the noncontrolling interest in consolidated joint ventures in the consolidated statements of operations and comprehensive income (loss).